-Recently, the concept of thermal entanglement was introduced and studied within one-dimensional spin systems [64-66].
-The state of the system described by the Hamiltonian H at thermal equilibrium is $\rho(T) = \exp(-H/kT)/Z$ , where $Z = \text{Tr}[\exp(-H/kT)]$ is the partition function and k is Boltzmann's constant.
-As $\rho(T)$ represents a thermal state, the entanglement in the state is called the thermal entanglement [64].
+Recently the concept of thermal entanglement was introduced and studied within onedimensional spin systems[63-65].
+The state of the system described by the Hamiltonian H at thermal equilibrium is $\rho(T) = \exp\left(-\frac{H}{kT}\right)/Z$, where $Z = \text{Tr}\left[\exp\left(-\frac{H}{kT}\right)\right]$ is the partition function and k is the Boltzmann's constant.
+As $\rho(T)$ represents a thermal state, the entanglement in the state is called the thermal entanglement[63].

-For a two-qubit isotropic Heisenberg model, there exists thermal entanglement for the antiferromagnetic case and no thermal entanglement for the ferromagnetic case [64]; while for the XY model the thermal entanglement appears for both the antiferromagnetic and ferromagnetic cases [67, 68].
-It is known that the isotropic Heisenberg model and the XY model are special cases of the anisotropic Heisenberg model.
+For two-qubit isotropic Heisenberg model there exists thermal entanglement for the antiferromagnetic case and no thermal entanglement for the ferromagnetic case[63].
+While for the XY model the thermal entanglement appears for both the antiferromagnetic and ferromagnetic cases[66, 67].
+It is known that the isotropic Heisenberg model and the XYmodel are special cases of the anisotropic Heisenberg model.

-Now that the entanglement of the XY Hamiltonian with impurities has been calculated at T = 0, we can consider the case where the system is at thermal equilibrium at temperature T. The density matrix for the XY model at thermal equilibrium is given by the canonical ensemble $\rho = e^{-\beta H}/Z$ , where $\beta = 1/k_BT$ , and $Z = \text{Tr} (e^{-\beta H})$ is the partition function.
+Now that the entanglement of the XY Hamiltonian with impurities has been calculated at T = 0, we can consider the case where the system is at thermal equilibrium at temperature T. The density matrix for the XY model at thermal equilibrium is given by the canonical ensemble $\rho = e^{-\beta H}/Z$, where $\beta = 1/k_BT$, and $Z = Tr (e^{-\beta H})$ is the partition function.
 The thermal density matrix is diagonal when expressed in terms of the Jordan-Wigner fermionic operators.
-Our interest lies in calculating the quantum correlations present in the system as a function of the parameters $\beta$ , $\gamma$ , $\lambda$ , and $\alpha$ .
+Our interest lies in calculating the quantum correlations present in the system as a function of the parameters β , γ , λ and α .

-For the pure Ising model with $\alpha = 0$ , the constructed two-site density matrices [66] are valid for all temperatures.
-By using these matrices, it is possible to study the purely two-party entanglement present at thermal equilibrium because the concurrence measure of entanglement can be applied to arbitrary mixed states.
-For this model the influence that the critical point has on the entanglement structure at nonzero temperatures is particularly clear.
-The entanglement between nearest-neighbor in the Ising model at nonzero temperature is shown in Fig. 3.
-The entanglement is nonzero only in a certain region in the $k_BT-\lambda$ plane.
+For the pure Ising model with $\alpha = 0$, The two-site density matrices constructed[65] are valid for all temperatures.
+Using these matrices it is possible to study the purely twoparty entanglement present at thermal equilibrium because the concurrence measure of entanglement can be applied to arbitrary mixed states.
+For this model the influence the critical point has on the entanglement structure at nonzero temperatures is particularly clear.
+The entanglement between nearest-neighbor in the Ising model at nonzero temperature is shown in Fig. (3).
+The entanglement is nonzero only in a certain region in the $k_BT - \lambda$ plane.
 It is in this region that quantum effects are likely to dominate the behavior of the system.
-The entanglement is largest in the vicinity of the critical point $\lambda = 1$ , $k_BT = 0$ .
+The entanglement is largest in the vicinity of the critical point $\lambda = 1$, $k_BT = 0$.

-Figure 3.
-Nearest-neighbor concurrence C at nonzero temperature for the transverse Ising model.
+FIG. 3: Nearest-neighbor concurrence C at nonzero temperature for the transverse Ising model

-Figure 3 shows that, for certain values of $\lambda$ , the two-site entanglement can increase as the temperature is increased.
-Moreover, it shows the existence of appreciable entanglement in the system for temperatures $k_BT$ above the ground-state energy gap $\Delta$ .
+Figure (3) shows that for certain values of λ , the two-site entanglement can increase as the temperature is increased.
+Moreover, it shows the existence of appreciable entanglement in the system for temperatures k_BT above the ground state energy gap Δ .
 It has been argued that quantum systems behave classically when the temperature exceeds all relevant frequencies.
-For the transverse Ising model, the only relevant frequency is given by the ground-state energy gap $\Delta \equiv \hbar \omega$ .
+For the transverse Ising model the only relevant frequency is given by the ground state energy gap $\Delta \equiv \hbar \omega$.
 The presence of entanglement in the system for temperatures above the energy gap indicates that quantum effects may persist past the point where they are usually expected to disappear.

-The zero-temperature calculations of the previous section Section, the XY model with impurities, represent a highly idealized situation; however, it is unclear whether they have any relevance to the system at nonzero temperature.
+The zero-temperature calculations of the previous section section, XY model with impurities, represent a highly idealized situation, however, and it is unclear whether they have any relevance to the system at nonzero temperature.
 Since the properties of a quantum system for low temperatures are strongly influenced by nearby quantum critical points, it is tempting to attribute the effect of nearby critical points to persistent mixed-state entanglement in the thermal state.

-G. Entanglement for Two-Dimensional Spin Systems
+G. Entanglement for two-dimensional spin systems